 Inflammatory foods (that may be very low in carbs) are still consumed in very small amounts and only occasionally.
 For example, strict ketoers may steer clear of soy sauce or store-bought reduced-sugar ketchup.
 We do too, but won’t kill ourselves if there is a trace amount of potato starch in our pork sausages.
 Get what I am saying?
 Some may call this dirty keto, we say DO WHAT WORKS FOR YOU.

 Do we still drink alcohol on Keto?
 Of course we do.
-We simply switched wine and beer for spirits and sugar-free mixes.
+We simply switched beer and cider for spirits and sugar-free mixes, or the occasional red wine or dry Proseco.
 Its important to remember however, that even though a Scotch-and-soda or Gin-and-sugarfree-T will be zero carbs, alcohol is metabolised differently.
 Immediately, actually.
 Consuming alcohol on a low-carb diet will therefore slow down your weight-loss journey, so its best to limit it to special occasions.
-This is a great article on Alcohol on low-carb diets on the (brilliant) Diet Doctor website
+More importantly, we must remember that the liver is a very important, hard-working organ: don’t make it work too hard, it has plenty of other more important things to metabolise than alcohol.
+Take care of your liver.
+This is a great article on Alcohol on low-carb diets on the (brilliant) Diet Doctor website.

 Don’t just take my word for it, see these other SUCCESS STORIES.